 1. Groundhog Day (1993, dir: Harold Ramis)

-Honorable mention: Arrival (2016, dir: Denis Villeneuve), Back to the Future Part II (1989, dir: Robert Zemeckis), Bill & Ted’s Excellent Adventure (1989, dir: Stephen Herek), The Butterfly Effect (2004, dir: Eric Bress and J. Mackye Gruber), Donnie Darko (2001, dir: Richard Kelly), Frequency (2000, dir: Gregory Hoblit), Il Mare (2000, dir: Lee Hyun-seung), Peggy Sue Got Married (1986, dir: Francis Ford Coppola), Source Code (2011, dir: Duncan Jones), Time After Time (1979, dir: Nicholas Meyer)
+Honorable mention: Back to the Future Part II (1989, dir.
+Robert Zemeckis), Bill & Ted’s Excellent Adventure (1989, dir.
+Stephen Herek), The Butterfly Effect (2004, dir.
+Eric Bress and J. Mackye Gruber), Il Mare (2000, dir.
+Lee Hyun-seung), Peggy Sue Got Married (1986, dir.
+Francis Ford Coppola), Planet of the Apes (1968, dir.
+Franklin J. Schaffner), Primer (2004, dir.
+Shane Carruth), Source Code (2011, dir.
+Duncan Jones), Star Trek IV: The Voyage Home (1986, dir.
+Leonard Nimoy), Time After Time (1979, dir.
+Nicholas Meyer)